learnk8s/learnk8s.io/src/requests-limits/content.md

 The script creates several resources in Kubernetes, but, more importantly, creates a Custom Resource Definition (CRD).

-The new Custom Resource Definition (CRD) is called `VerticalPodAutoscaler` and you can use it to track your Deployments.
+The new Custom Resource Definition (CRD) is called `VerticalPodAutoscaler`, and you can use it to track your Deployments.

 So if you want to the Vertical Pod Autoscaler (VPA) to estimate limits and requests for your Flask app, you should create the following YAML file: